nkadel/oracle-headless-java-srpm/README.md

 for the user.
 That need is usually handled by providing a valid /etc/profile.d/jdk.sh, but I've not attempted to provide one here.

+The "make" command will do these steps.

+make build	# Build the package on the local OS make all	# Use "mock" to build the packages with the designated
+		# local mock configurations

 Nico Kadel-Garcia <nkadel@gmail.com>